Voice to Congress

 The Core Lesson

-National security in 2026 is not mainly about having the biggest military.
+U.S. intelligence also identifies transnational criminal organizations, illicit drug trafficking, terrorism, missile threats, and WMD threats as major homeland-security concerns.
 It is about whether the United States can deter enemies, absorb shocks, defend its systems, out-produce rivals, and preserve a free constitutional society under pressure.

 Sources

-• The 2022 National Defense Strategy, and
+• 2026 National Defense Strategy

-• The 2024 China Military Power Report.
+• 2025 China Military Power Report.

 What You Can Do